exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ### Custom Theory Basics

 Custom theories are theories made by players in the community.
-As of July 30th 2022, there are 4 official custom theories that contribute up to e150 \\(\tau \\) per theory; Weierstrass Sine Product made by Xelaroc (WSP), Sequential Limits by Ellipsis (SL), Euler's Formula by Peanut, Snaeky, and XLII (EF), and Convergents to Square Root 2 (CSR2/CS2) by Solarion.
+As of September 3rd, 2022, there are 4 official custom theories that contribute up to e150 \\(\tau \\) per theory; Weierstrass Sine Product made by Xelaroc (WSP), Sequential Limits by Ellipsis (SL), Euler's Formula by Peanut, Snaeky, and XLII (EF), and Convergents to Square Root 2 (CSR2/CS2) by Solarion.
 The theories will be abbreviated as WSP, SL, EF, and CSR2 from now on.